-I know that morning sickness is a symptom not all women are lucky enough to experience.
-But… if you do have it, I send you my love.
+I know that morning sickness is a pregnancy symptom not all women are lucky enough to experience.
+But, if you do have first trimester nausea, I send you my love.
 It’s not fun, nor is it something I would ever wish upon my worst enemy.

-For the Mind
+For the Pregnant Mind

 If you haven’t found your Mama tribe yet – do it now.
 The first trimester can be very scary, from sporadic spotting to waiting on bloodwork to weird aches and pains.
 It is so helpful to have others to talk to, women who’ve experienced pregnancy or are going through it at the same time as you.
 It’s okay to feel miserable and lazy, you are growing a human!

 Once you find out you’re definitely pregnant, download a pregnancy app.
 I use the Bump and What to Expect apps on my phone.
 I love being able to see who is developing inside during each week of my pregnancy.

 If this is your first pregnancy, I highly recommend you stay away from pregnancy message boards.
 They are often filled with paranoid pregnant women and more negative than positive posts.
 Instead of anonymous message boards, read a book!
 One of my favorite books is The Girlfriends’ Guide to Pregnancy.
 This book is truly one of the most real accounts of pregnancy that I have ever read.
 Plus, it will surely make you laugh!

 Want to Know How to Survive Pregnancy Anxiety?
 Consult your OB-GYN!

 Your body will need a lot of items throughout pregnancy to ensure you and the baby stay healthy and comfortable.

 During my second pregnancy my doctor prescribed prenatal vitamins to be sent to my home once a month, for free!
 They were pretty fantastic, but made me nauseous if taken any other time but bedtime.
 For my third pregnancy I am taking these pregnancy vitamins or these.